-People lose interviews and job offers because of resume and profile errors.
+People lose interviews and job offers because of their resume and profile errors.

-(Thanks to Jenny Clark, Janet Efere, Kelly Elmer, Christine Hanks, Wendy Schoen, Brynne Tillman, and Chris Varley for the ideas, and John Curran for the link, in this section.)
+(Thanks to Jenny Clark, Janet Efere, Kelly Elmer, Christine Hanks, Wendy Schoen, Brynne Tillman, and Chris Varley for the ideas in this section.)

 What Do You Think?